timvieira/arsenal/README.rst

   + ultraTB2.py
     I ripped out ultraTB from IPython (to remove the dependence) and make some of the functionality easier to use.

+    It's as simple as:

+      >>> from debug import ultraTB2; ultraTB2.enable()

 - cache/
     contains the ``memoize`` decorator and even a persistence shelve-based variant.